yaroslaff/hashget/README.md

 ~~~
 It takes just 100K on disk, has 1 package indexed (11.7M), over 1395 total files.
 You can clean HashDB, but usually
-it's not needed, because HashDB is very small (and saves lot of space).
+it's not needed, because HashDB is very small.

 And one important thing - hashget archiving keeps all your changes!
 If you will make any changes in data, e.g.:
 ~~~